 The new "OutdoorAdventure" alpaca socks feature less bulk (fits in regular shoes easily) and an active design of reinforced heel and toes.
 It has a unique knit with shock absorbing...

 Wonderfully warm and beautiful brushed alpaca bed blankets.
 A simple, functional item, put this blanket between the top sheet and comforter and enjoy a great increase in warmth!
 Makes a great...

-New this Winter!
 Wonderfully warm and beautiful brushed striped alpaca bed blankets.
-I luxurious alpaca blanket which hugs with amazing softness and warmth!
-A perfect gift item for weddings and other...
+Luxurious alpaca blanket which hugs with amazing softness and warmth!
+A perfect gift item for weddings and other gift giving occasions....